tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 Custom handles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create object by modifying it with position, rotation, scale handles.
+Create an object by modifying it with position, rotation and scale handles.

 	.. image:: images/modes/SingleMode/SingleModeTab2.png